 With The Percussion Collective, Stern has toured the United States, performed on a live broadcast for WQXR’s Midday Masterpieces, and given a featured evening performance at the Percussive Arts Society International Convention.
 Stern performs as an extra percussionist for the Baltimore Symphony and regularly collaborates with several new music ensembles including Kaleidoscope Chamber Orchestra (CA), Mind on Fire (MD), NewPrism Ensemble (DC), NakedEye Ensemble (PA), and ensemble mise-en (NY), with whom he toured to Hong Kong in 2018.
 Stern has appeared at the Yellow Barn Music Festival, the Bang on a Can Summer Festival, the Norfolk Chamber Music Festival, and the Eighth Blackbird Creative Lab, and can be heard on Elm City and Cantaloupe Records.

-Jeff is a part-time faculty member at the Peabody Conservatory as well as a co-director of the Peabody Preparatory percussion program.
-Jeff holds degrees from UMass Amherst and the Peabody Conservatory, where he was awarded the Harold Randolph Prize in Performance.
-He recently earned an Artist Diploma at the Yale School of Music, where he studied with marimba virtuoso Robert van Sice.
-Jeff is a proud artist endorser of Vic Firth sticks and mallets and Pearl/ Adams drums and percussion.
+Stern is on the percussion faculties of the Peabody Institute of the Johns Hopkins University, Mount Saint Mary’s University, and the DMV Percussion Academy.
+He holds degrees from UMass Amherst and the Peabody Conservatory, where he was awarded the Harold Randolph Prize in Performance.
+He also earned an Artist Diploma at the Yale School of Music, where he studied with marimba virtuoso Robert van Sice.
+Jeff is a proud artist endorser of Vic Firth sticks and mallets, Zildjian cymbals, Evans drumheads, and Pearl/Adams drums and percussion.